 7. Where better to try coasteering than the country it was created in.
 Get in a wet suit, clamber over and up onto the rocks of the shoreline, only to jump off them into the sea.
 Professionally supervised that is.

 8. Take your time – a garden like Bodnant has taken a century and a half to mature, so don’t rush and enjoy the plants and flowers that are on show throughout the year!
 There are many other gardens to explore too.

 9. Experience life underground and take a tour of caves and mines.
-Take your pick from any one of our mines from silver, gold, copper, lead, coal and slate.
+Your clients can take their pick from any one of our mines from silver, gold, copper, lead, coal and slate.

-10 Meet the food and drink producers.
-Learn to cook and taste a Welsh cake or enjoy our national dishes including Welsh rarebit, salt marsh lamb or Welsh black beef dishes, all cooked by professionals who have had lots of practise!
-Taste our award winning whiskies, gins, wine, beers and of course, chocolate.
+10. Meet the food and drink producers.
+Learn to cook and taste a Welsh cake or enjoy our national dishes including Welsh rarebit, salt marsh lamb or Welsh black beef dishes, all cooked by professionals who have had lots of practice.
+Taste our award winning whiskies, gins, wine, beers and chocolate.